 What are my options for purchasing a casket or alternative container?

 Tennessee law for burial or cremation does not require a casket.
 A rigid combustible container IS required for cremation.
-If you so choose, you may build your own casket or you may purchase a casket from a third-party retailer.
-Your funeral home must accept your casket, and cannot add a surcharge for handling it.
+If you so choose, you may build your own casket or purchase a casket from a third-party retailer.
+Your funeral home must accept your casket and cannot add a surcharge for handling it.
 You can often save significantly if you shop around for caskets.